 Baidu's billionaire CEO declares he can beat Google again

-Baidu Inc Chief Executive Officer Robin Li, responding for the first time to reports the US search titan is plotting a return to a market it largely pulled out of in 2010, said on social media he's confident of eliminating Google if needed.
-Mr Li's post, to friends via his personal WeChat account, comes as Baidu's shares have slid about 6 per cent since the Intercept reported Google was designing a censored search engine to deploy in China within a year.
+Baidu Inc chief executive officer Robin Li, responding for the first time to reports that the US search titan is plotting a return to a market it largely pulled out of in 2010, said on social media he's confident of eliminating Google if needed.
+Mr Li's post, to friends via his personal WeChat account, comes as Baidu's shares have slid about 6 per cent since a report that Google was designing a censored search engine to deploy in China within a year.

 "If Google decides to return to China, we are very confident that we will PK once again and win again," he said, using a gaming term that's come to mean to compete against.
 "In 2010, when Google withdrew from China, its market share was declining and Baidu's market share had exceeded 70 per cent."